Mark your calendars for IMWD2019, Thursday, Oct. 24, with the theme “Sustainable Heritage.”

 Even in the light of our burgeoning dependence on Artificial Intelligence, more than ever, we rely on culture to remind us that we are sentient beings, inter-connected via the massive organism called humanity.
 In fact, as our reliance on solutions that new technologies offer grows, we become more, and not less, dependent on human expertise, and cooperation.

 These deliberations, added to three decades of travels, work, studies and research in various culture fields, inspired the founding of International Museum Workers Day IMWD, in 2015.

-The annual advocacy event was initiated by American museologist, artist and filmmaker Homa Taj.
+The year-round, and annual advocacy event was initiated by American museologist, artist and filmmaker Homa Taj.
 IMWD began as an educational project to introduce the general public to the myriad professions relating to the creation, research, discovery and presentation of heritage.
 The project’s original title, a somewhat light-hearted name, was “Hug A Museum Worker (HAMuseumW).”

 After spending the first two years explaining that ‘hugging’ museum workers was not to be taken literally, to the relief of many heritage workers, the event was re-named International Museum Workers Day (IMWD), in 2016.

 Though IMWD launched as an initially social media project, our founding approach has always been to directly reach out to heritage professionals – rather than solely rely on social media’s serendipitous net.